 Haley Irene Burke

-Outside of research, writing, and teaching, Ms. Burke can often be found running (even in the Texas heat!), experimenting with new recipes, or exploring art museums.
+Outside of research, writing, and teaching, Dr. Burke can often be found running (even in the Texas heat!), experimenting with new recipes, or exploring art museums.